5 Week South America Itinerary

 The Atacama desert is a beautiful place but its sights are spread out meaning you have to book several different tours to try and see it all.

 Alternatively, renting a car for a day or two means you can explore as much as you want without any time restrictions.
-Renting a 4×4 for the day should costs somewhere between $60-80 and if there is a group of you then the cost can be split between you.
+I recommend:

 Week 3 - Bolivia